Cyprus slams Turkey's latest gas drilling bid as 'severe escalation' | DW | 04.10.2019

 The area is located some 50 miles (80 kilometers) off Cyprus' southwestern coast near the town of Paphos.

-Cyprus already licensed the area for hydrocarbon exploration to France's Total and Italy's Eni.
+Cyprus has already licensed the area for hydrocarbon exploration to France's Total and Italy's Eni.

 "I made it very clear that Great Britain deplores any drilling in waters close to Cyprus but supports Cyprus's right to extract oils in its exclusive economic zone," Christopher Pincher said.